Glossary Product Information Management (PIM)

 Data Quality Issues

-Without the right data, companies can’t accurately track customer behaviors and preferences, they can’t develop the right marketing messaging, targeting strategies, or changes to the sales process that lead to higher conversion rates.
+Businesses lose an average of $15 million annually to bad data.
+The reason is simple: without the right data, companies can’t accurately track customer behaviors and preferences, they can’t develop the right marketing messaging, targeting strategies, or changes to the sales process that lead to higher conversion rates.

 Data Silos